 Helen Setterfield, a retired school teacher, lives in Belfast with her husband David.
-She has three children Andrew, Stephen and Kathryn as well as four grandchildren.
+She has three children Andrew, Stephen and Kathryn as well as five grandchildren.
 She says:

 I was having difficulty swallowing for some time and knew something wasn’t right so I went along to my GP.
 He sent me along for a scope test and everything was fine, but as I was having problems, the doctor decided to call me back in a year to do another one.